Water Leaking from LG Refrigerator Door: Simple Fix 2024

 Step 3: Repair or Replace Leaking Water Lines

 If the line is damaged, you’ll need to replace it.
 Hardware stores offer replacement lines that you can easily install.
-For loose connections, simply tighten them with a wrench but be careful not to over-tighten and cause more damage.

 Step 4: Check Ice Maker Bin and Water Filter Alignment